Tillykke med fødselsdagen!

 Is food involved:

 Danes need to know.
 Will there be a meal?
 If so, then the start time is VERY specific.
 See #1.
 Hard start.
 Danes like dinner parties.
 They also like lunch dates and very much like brunches.
 I have been invited to celebrate many birthdays over brunch while living here.
 I personally have never hosted a party that begins in the morning.
-Maybe because I’m not a morning person.
+Maybe because I’m not a morning person myself.
 Don’t get me wrong.
-I will happily come celebrate you at your morning birthday gathering.
+I will happily come to celebrate you at your morning birthday gathering.
 Invite me!
 I just won’t be organizing one.
 Too much work too early.
 But a dinner party, that I can happily get behind.
 Mostly though, I’m an open house, bring something to share, nibbles and toasting kind of host.
+Be clear.

 Let them eat cake: